Buddy Dial: NFL career statistics

+Regular season

 Personal life

-Dial started Christian devotional services with the Pittsburgh Steelers and Dallas Cowboys.
+Dial started Christian devotional services with the Pittsburgh Steelers and Dallas Cowboys, and played a seminal role with the Fellowship of Christian Athletes.
+He considered his roll in introducing open expressions of faith his most important contribution.
 While playing for the Steelers, he recorded an album of inspirational songs called Buddy Dial Sings on Word Records.
 In 1966, he recorded a single with Challenge Records 59352, "Baby" b/w "Back in the Old Days".
 It became a hit in various regional areas, topping the Dallas KLIF radio charts in late 1966 and early 1967, but failed to make the national charts.

+Dial moved to the Houston area after retiring from the NFL, living in Tomball, Texas.
+He was both involved in business and was an active speaker for civic, church and charity events.

 Injuries during his NFL career led to significant health problems brought on by the abuse of painkilling drugs (eventually losing a kidney), before receiving treatment in the late 1980s.
 On February 29, 2008, he died at the age of 71, of complications from prostate cancer and pneumonia.